Custom Night Guard Online Purchasing FAQ

 What materials do you use to make your night guards?

-We make all of our night guards with FDA-approved acrylic materials from the U.S. and Germany.
-We never use latex, BPA, or Phthalate.
+We make all of our night guards with premium dental use materials from the U.S. and Germany.
+They are latex, BPA, and Phthalate free.

 Do your night guards last longer than over-the-counter guards?